 If you’re there to take in the stunning views without expending too much energy, there is a shuttle boat that takes you across the glacial lake.
 This activity is especially fun if you’re exploring the Tetons with kids during your one day in Grand Teton.

 Whether you’ve decided to paddle, shuttle boat, or hike around Jenny Lake, you can reach the beginning of the Hidden Falls trail.
 This area is easily one of the best little hikes in the area and a Grand Teton gem.
-If you’re coming here after one day in Yellowstone, you’ll want to do this activity.
+If you’re coming here after visiting Yellowstone in one day, you’ll want to do this activity.

 This is one of the best hikes in Grand Teton as it’s a 1.3-mile round trip that’s quick, moderate, and absolutely stunning.
 And the 200-foot waterfall is an impressive sight, cascading down staggering rock steps.
 You can stop here or continue to Inspiration Point.
 I recommend this hike if you have the time and energy when looking for what to do in Grand Teton National Park in one day.

 If you’re hoping to see wildlife on your Grand Teton itinerary for 1 day, this is the stop for you.
 Oxbow Bend is an overlook located between Jackson Lake Junction and Moran Junction.
 The postcard-perfect scenery of Mount Moran and Snake River is a treat.